Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Uniqueness of renormalized kinetic solutions

 \section{Uniqueness of renormalized kinetic solutions}

-In this section, we will prove the uniqueness of renormalized kinetic solutions in the sense of Definition~\ref{skel_sol_def}.
-We will assume that the nonlinearity $\Phi$ satisfies the following assumption, which we prove in Proposition~\ref{pme} of the Appendix is satisfied by $\Phi(\xi)=\xi^m$ for every $m\in(0,\infty)$.
-That is, the assumption is satisfied by the fast diffusion, heat, and porous media equations.
+In this section, we will prove the uniqueness of renormalized kinetic solutions in the sense of Definition~\ref{skel_sol_def} for nonlinearities $\Phi$ that satisfy Assumption~\ref{as_unique} below.
+The proof of uniqueness is significantly complicated by the fact that the parabolic defect measure